nishita02/YouDecideQ/README.md

 # YouDecideQ
-Given the link of a YouTube video, YouDecideQ with the help of YouTube API assesses the general consensus among the comments in real-time, along with the views and likes, providing users with swift video evaluations, empowering them to make informed decisions based on crowd-sourced reviews, saving time and enhancing content selection on YouTube.
+YouDecideQ is a powerful tool that assesses the general consensus among the comments of a given YouTube video.
+By leveraging the YouTube API, this application provides real-time comment analysis and other valuable statistics, such as views and likes, enabling users to make informed decisions about video content quickly.